 The cast of The Crown has admitted that they are worried about how the British royal family feels about the Netflix series, but do they tune in?
-Prince Harry, Princess Eugenie and more members of Queen Elizabeth II’s family have revealed their thoughts about the scripted drama loosely based on royals over the years.
+Prince Harry, Princess Eugenie and more members of the late Queen Elizabeth II’s family have revealed their thoughts about the scripted drama loosely based on royals over the years.

 “I would hate the idea of her watching it,” Foy told Town & Country in 2017 about the monarch tuning in to the drama.
 “When you’re playing a real person, you never want to be ghoulish.
 I don’t want to pick apart a person.
 I want to invent someone.
 So, I would hate for her to watch it and think I overdramatized anything.”